About

-The Perspective Research Centre (PRC) is a research and educational centre focused on perspective and the visual dimensions of art, science, and technology.
+The Perspective Research Centre is a research and educational project dedicated to the study of perspective and the visual dimensions of art, science, and technology.

 Dr Alan Radley FRSA | Scientific Director